haichuanzhang/docs.getcloudify.org/content/cli/use.md

 Usage: `cfy use [OPTIONS] MANAGER_IP`

 Control a specific manager

+`MANAGEMENT_IP` is the IP of the manager to use.

 Additional CLI commands will be added after a manager is used.
 To stop using a manager, you can run `cfy init -r`.

-#### Required flags

-*  `MANAGEMENT_IP` - 	is the IP of the manager to use.

-*  `MANAGEMENT_IP` - 	The Manager's ip address.
-Note that this might either be a publically available IP 							address or an address in a private network - depending on your bootstrap inputs.

 #### Optional flags